 “Ode to Grecian Urn” is among the most discussed poems, which is a naked example of John Keats’ love for Greeks through romantic poetry.
 He compares art with mortality in this ode.
 He calls art immortal and humans mortals.
 Art, he says, will remain forever, whereas humans will fade and pale one day.
 A Greek artist has sculptured some images on the urn and Keats has something to say about it.
 He felt in it the calm “grandeur” of Greek art, its symmetry and simplicity, and lastly sense of proportion, its subordination of parts to the whole.
 He is a lunatic for beauty and beauty is the soul of his poetry.

 Thus, in his imagination, he remembers people of the Greeks who are introduced to him through Greek literature.
 Keats’ Hellenism is notable in this regard.
 Not only Greeks but also people of the medieval period are matters of interest for him.
 Some of his poems are about the medieval period.
 So, John Keats’ love for the past also increases the strength of his romantic poetry and makes him a perfect romantic poet.

 Keats Loves Nature:

-Keats also loves nature and elements related to it.
+Keats also loves nature and the elements related to it.
 He converts natural objects into beauty.
-An ordinary thing becomes extraordinary when it passes from the eyes of John Keats.
+An ordinary thing becomes extraordinary when it passes through the eyes of John Keats.
 He has an unbelievable power to create words from natural elements.
 However, he does not exaggerate them as S.T.
 Coleridge does.

-Besides, the writing style of John Keats has flow in it.
+Besides, the writing style of John Keats has a flow in it.
 The musical style of writing revives romanticism and also increases the interest of readers.